IRLL/reinforcement_learning_class/gym/README.md

 Two methods of using `MDPGridworld` gym environment?
 -------------------------
+**IMPORTANT:** Regardless which method you decide to use, ensure that the `Toy Text` environment collection is installed with your `gym` installation.
 1. [Importing `MDPGridworld` class directly from your python code](#direct)
 2. [Follow the steps in adding a new environment in gym](#steps)

 ####<a name="direct"></a>Importing `MDPGridworld` class directly from your python code ###
-1. In the examples folder, I have included a sample code mdp.py that uses this method.
+In the examples folder, I have included a sample code mdp.py that uses this method.

     ```python
     import gym